-WWII: Normandy U.S. D-Day Beaches Full Day Trip from Paris
+WWII: Normandy U.S. D-Day Beaches Full Day Trip with Lunch from Paris

 Soak in the enormity of the sacrifices made by the allied soldiers during World War II.
 From Utah Beach to the American Cemetery, this tour is filled with somber sights that are sure to put you into a deep and reflective state of mind.

 - Your guide will give you a detailed and interesting analysis of D-Day and the events that followed.

 - Visit the museum at Utah Beach which is located in an old German bunker.